 As illustrated in Figure 2, all projects within a specific module are given within a specific context or problem.
-Each project, referred to as a capstone project, is subject to its own nature and disciplinary that students need to acquire to complete the project.
+Each project, referred to as a capstone project, is subject to its own nature and discipline that students need to acquire to complete the project – they need to develop the fundamental subject matter expertise.
 In retrospect, the composition of each project will contribute to the integrated-learning aspect of the module as the composition of each project should replicate a real-world scenario, ideally resulting in differing compositions for each project.

 Technical Considerations